mdsebald/link_blox_app/Developer-Notes.md

 fwup, not in sudo env PATH,  i.e. ./nerves-system-br/buildroot/output/target/usr/bin/fwup

-Copy source from Vagrant synced folder (Local GitHub Repo) to nerves LinkBlocks build directory (under /home/vagrant)
+Copy source from Vagrant synced folder (Local GitHub Repo) to nerves LinkBlox build directory (under /home/vagrant)

-$ rsync -avC /vagrant/github/LinkBlox
+$ rsync -avC /vagrant/github/LinkBlox .

-Use -n flag to preview which files will be synched.
+Don't forget the '.' on the end, that is the destination Use -n flag to preview which files will be synched.

 Error running rebar:  rebar.config references ./relhelper.sh  sript.
 Error: could not find ./relhelper.sh